 McCabes ACN 626 085 685 is committed to conducting business in an ethical and honest manner, and is committed to implementing and enforcing systems that ensure bribery and corruption is prevented.
 McCabes is committed to acting professionally, fairly, and with integrity in all business dealings and relationships, wherever in the world we operate.

-The anti-bribery & corruption policy applies to all Shareholders, Directors, employees and consultants (employees).
+The anti-bribery & corruption policy applies to all shareholders, directors, employees and consultants (employees).

 In the context of this policy, third-party refers to any individual or organisation McCabes meets and works with.
-It refers to actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies – including their advisors, representatives and officials, politicians, and public parties.
+It refers to actual and potential clients, customers, suppliers, distributors, business contacts, agents, advisers, and government and public bodies – including their advisers, representatives and officials, politicians, and public parties.

 Any arrangements our company makes with a third party is subject to clear contractual terms, including specific provisions that require the third party to comply with.